drakmaniso/bevy_pixel_camera/README.md

 pixel grid.
 Another option would be to render the sprites to an offscrenn texture, and then upscale only this texture.
 There is advantages and drawbacks to both approaches:
-- the offscreen method is probably more efficient in most cases;
+- the offscreen texture method is probably more efficient in most cases;
-- in both cases the coordinates of non-moving sprites must be manually kept on integer coordinates;
-- forgetting to use rounded coordinates will result in much worse results with the offscreen method; that's why this approach should probably be paired with a specialized sprite system based on integer transforms;
 - the method in this crate allows for smoother scrolling and movement of sprites, if you're willing to temporarily break the alignment on virtual pixels (this would be even more effective with a dedicated upscaling